slatedocs/slate/source/includes/_parameter_types.md

 ## <u>Parameter Type</u>
-A table of each possible type of parameter that may be set.
-The valid parameter
+A table of the possible types of Parameter that may be set.
+Each ParameterType is linked to oneor more ProductTypes.

 ### <u>The parameter_type object</u>